zeyuid/ARES/README.md

 ## Prepare the PLC-Twin
 1. Software PLC is developed based on [Awlsim - S7 compatible Programmable Logic Controller](https://github.com/mbuesch/awlsim).

 	The modifications include:
 	1).
-Add the xxx to
+Supplement a Process mimicking module (i.e., Process_mimic), which should be stored at the root.
+	2).
+Revise the "awlsimhw_debug" module, to support the online attack detection.
+	3).
+Supplement an interface of PLC simulation, to support the quick rebooting of the PLC execution, i.e., Elevator_300project.awlpro.

+		Usages:
+		cd ./awlsim
+		python awlsim-server Elevator_300project.awlpro
+		python awlsim-client -r RUN
+		python awlsim-client -r Stop

 2. Hardware PLC: